Education

 Late Detection: Without regular screenings, myopia often goes unnoticed until vision significantly worsens.

-Higher Risks: Uncontrolled myopia increases the likelihood of complications such as glaucoma, cataracts, and retinal detachment.
+Higher Risks: Uncontrolled or pathologic myopia increases the likelihood of more serious eye disease such as glaucoma, cataracts, and retinal detachment.

 Why It Matters: Many parents only realize the severity of myopia when it has already progressed.
 Education bridges the gap between early detection and effective management.